 Prior to this offering, there has been no public market for our ordinary shares.
 If an active public market for our ordinary shares does not develop after this offering, the market price and liquidity of our ordinary shares may be adversely affected.
-Although we have applied to the New York Stock Exchange for listing of our ordinary shares under the symbol FN, we can provide no assurance that a liquid public market for our ordinary shares will develop.
+Our ordinary shares have been approved for listing on the New York Stock Exchange under the symbol FN, subject to official notice of issuance.
+However, we can provide no assurance that a liquid public market for our ordinary shares will develop.
 The initial public offering price of our ordinary shares will be determined by negotiations between us and the underwriters based upon several factors, and we can provide no assurance that the price at which our ordinary shares trade after this offering will not decline below the initial public offering price.
 As a result, investors in our ordinary shares may experience a decrease in the value of their ordinary shares regardless of our operating performance or prospects.
 In the past, following periods of volatility in the market price of a company's securities, shareholders have often initiated securities class action litigation against that company.
 If we were involved in a class action suit, it could divert the attention of senior management and, if adversely determined against us, could harm our business, financial condition and operating results.